 MEETINGS

 Section 1.
 Annual Meeting.
-The annual meeting of the Agency shall be held on the same day as the first City Council meeting in January.
+The annual meeting of the Agency shall be held on or around the first Regular Meeting of each calendar year.

 Section 2.
 Regular Meeting.
 The regular meeting of the Agency shall be held as required by state law.
-Official notice will be given of the time and place of the meeting in accordance with the Open Meeting Law.
+Official notice will be given of the time and place of the meeting in accordance with the Utah Open and Public Meetings Act.

 Section 3.
 Special Meetings.
-The Chairman may, when the Chairman deems it expedient, or shall, upon request of two members of the Board, or shall, upon the request of the Chief Executive Officer, call a special meeting of the Agency for the purpose of transacting any business designated in the call.
-Notice of the special meeting shall be in accordance with the Open Meeting Law.
-At such special meeting, no business shall be considered other than as designated in the call.
+The Chairperson may, when the Chairperson deems it expedient, or shall, upon request of two members of the Board, or shall, upon the request of the Chief Executive Officer, call a special meeting of the Agency for the purpose of transacting any business designated in the call.
+Notice of the special meeting shall be in accordance with the Utah Open and Public Meetings Act.
+At such special meeting, no business shall be considered other than as designated in the noticed agenda.

 Section 4.
 Quorum.
-The powers of the Agency shall be vested in the Board of Directors of the Agency.
+The powers of the Agency shall be vested by the Board.
 Three members shall constitute a quorum for the purpose of conducting its business and exercising its powers and for all other purposes.
-Action may be taken by the Board of Directors upon a vote of at least three members.
+Action may be taken by the Board upon a positive vote of the majority of those present.

 Section 5.
 Order of Business.
-The order of business shall be as approved by the Chairman or in his absence, the Vice-Chairman.
+The order of business shall be approved by the Chairperson or in his/her absence, the Vice-Chairperson.

 Section 6.
 Official Book of Resolutions.
-All resolutions shall be in writing and designated by number, reference to which shall be inscribed in the minutes and an approved copy of the approved resolution should be filed in the Official Book of Resolutions of the Agency.
+All resolutions shall be in writing and designated by number, reference to which shall be inscribed in the minutes.
+An approved copy of each resolution shall be filed in the Official Book of Resolutions of the Agency, where it shall be preserved and protected in accordance with the Government Records Management Act and applicable records retention requirements.

 ARTICLE V